 Content-Type: application/json

-This code will create a new entity with the desired attributes.
-However, you may find this approach to be not very practical.
-With this entity, you will not be able to display individual information in your Home Assistant Dashboard.
-Additionally, it is difficult to use the values in automations.
-Instead, I suggest creating a template sensor for each individual value.
+The code provided creates a new entity with desired attributes.
+However, it falls short in terms of practicality, as it doesn't allow you to display individual information in your Home Assistant Dashboard or easily use the values in automations.
+To remedy this, create a template sensor for each individual value.

 Percent used